shnarazk/quasarized-for-helix/README.md

 - ![badge](https://img.shields.io/badge/Light3c-d4daee) (`d4daee`) *NEW* (compliment color of Light3)
 - ![badge](https://img.shields.io/badge/Light4-fdf6e3) (`fdf6e3`) was `base3` in Solarized

-## dark and light modes are completely symmetric.
+## Dark and light modes are completely symmetric.

 Flipping assinged colors in main tones gets the other mode.
 The rest part of files are identical.

-## vivid red for types, vivid blue for functions, and green for variables
+## Vivid red for types, vivid blue for functions, and green for variables
 The other elements are assigned to quiet colors.
 It suits for strongly typed languages, which we love.